 Lifelong learning: Because OERs are open, they allow students to return to course content again and again--before and after courses.

 Permanence: Digital information--including OERs--can disappear if it's not archived and backed up in a trusted repository.

-Complex IP issues: Although OERs use open licenses in part to reduce complexity around intellectual property, issues do arise.
+Complex IP issues: Although OER use open licenses in part to reduce complexity around intellectual property, issues do arise.
 Open licensing in itself can be a challenge to navigate; in addition, third-party materials like media and images may introduce complexity into any OER project.

-Missing ancillary resources: Although some OER projects like OpenStax are working to incorporate more resources for instructors and students, other open resources lack instructor copies, outlines, quizzes/tests, clicker exercises, and other materials that can make publisher offerings attractive.
+Missing ancillary resources: Although some OER projects like OpenStax are working to incorporate more resources for instructors and students, other open resources lack instructor copies, outlines, quizzes/tests, clicker exercises, and materials that can make publisher offerings attractive.